SFTT-C/PicoMite-MMBasic/README.txt

 NoMansPi.bas - A space toy.
 Not quite a game.
 Hyperspace around and land on planets.
 Prism.bas - A cool prism.
 Slashmaze.bas - Prints a maze using /  and \.
 Kindof a BASIC staple.
+tontst.bas - Messing with 'play tone'.
+Just an exploration of the function and it's arguments.
 Wave.bas - A waveform visualizer.
 Heavy usage of PIXEL.  +/- = freq  SPACE = waveform  A/Z = amp  T = thick  G = grid   W/X = speed  R = dir  P = pause  Q = quit